 Option #1 - Make Smarsh Hosted Services the authoritative Name Server for your domain*

-Contact the registrar through which you purchased this domain and point your Name Server records, commonly referred to as NS records, to Smarsh Hosted Services Name Servers.
+If you want Smarsh Hosted Services to manage all your DNS records, contact the registrar through which you purchased this domain and point your Name Server records, commonly referred to as NS records, to Smarsh Hosted Services Name Servers.
 The Smarsh Hosted Services NS servers are:

 - If your account is located in domains EXCH500, EXCH020 and higher: